coreapostrophe/makinilya/README.md

 Makinilya is a simple manuscript generator for ascetic writers.
 It provides a simple string interpolation functionality that aids those free-flowing authors who doesn't want to worry about names or any other arbitrary information in the middle of their writing sessions.

-Instead of explicitly naming characters like,
+Instead of explicitly naming characters like this:

 ```plaintext
 Hi, my name is Alyssa.
 ```

-Makinilya allows you to store the name in a tree context which can then be referenced via `{{ }}` enclosures.
+Makinilya allows you to store the name in a tree-structured context which can then be referenced via `{{ }}` enclosures and provided identifiers.

 ```plaintext
 Hi, my name is {{ names.main_character }}
 ```

-I often struggle with names myself which is unsurprising, seeing that I'm a programmer.
-However, with makinilya, I'll be able to refer to characters via their apparent traits or personalities and decide their names later on once they're more developed in the narrative.
+That way, you can change the name at any time.

 ## Crates